montrealelixir/playbook/guides/video_production/README.md

 Now let's start video editing the presentation.

-IMPORTANT: save often your work in Screenflow!!!
-If can crash, and it will crash.
+IMPORTANT: save your work often in Screenflow!!!
+It can crash, and it will crash.

 ### Template